 Miles in Runnels County, Texas — The American South (West South Central)

 Location.
-31° 36.029′ N, 100° 10.918′ W. Marker is in Miles, Texas, in Runnels County.
-Marker is at the intersection of Broadway Street and 4th Street, on the right when traveling north on Broadway Street.
+31° 35.908′ N, 100° 10.98′ W. Marker is in Miles, Texas, in Runnels County.
+Marker can be reached from the intersection of Robinson Street (Farm to Market Road 1692) and 2nd Street, on the left when traveling north.
 Touch for map.
-Marker is at or near this postal address: 304 Broadway St, Miles TX 76861, United States of America.
+Marker is in this post office area: Miles TX 76861, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Old Thiele Building (approx. 0.2 miles away); Sweet Home School (approx. 5.3 miles away); Oldest Rock Building in City (approx. 8˝ miles away); Rowena (approx. 8˝ miles away); SPJST Lodge No. 49 (approx. 8.8 miles away); Sons of Hermann Lodge (approx. 8.9 miles away); R. F. Tankersley Homestead (approx. 11.1 miles away); Community of Tennyson (approx. 11.9 miles away).
+At least 8 other markers Miles Methodist Church (approx. 0.2 miles away); Sweet Home School (approx. 5.3 miles away); Oldest Rock Building in City (approx. 8.6 miles away); Rowena (approx. 8.6 miles away); SPJST Lodge No. 49 (approx. 8.9 miles away); Sons of Hermann Lodge (approx. 9 miles away); R. F. Tankersley Homestead (approx. 11 miles away); Community of Tennyson (approx. 11.9 miles away).